Supreme Court OKs Tennessee ban on gender-affirming care for kids, a setback for transgender rights

 In a dissent for the court’s three liberal justices that she summarized aloud in the courtroom, Justice Sonia Sotomayor wrote, “By retreating from meaningful judicial review exactly where it matters most, the court abandons transgender children and their families to political whims.
 In sadness, I dissent.”

-The decision comes amid a range of other federal and state efforts to regulate the lives of transgender people, including which sports competitions they can join and which bathrooms they can use.
-In April, President Donald Trump’s administration sued Maine for not complying with the government’s push to ban transgender athletes in girls sports.
+The decision comes amid other federal and state efforts to regulate the lives of transgender people, including which sports competitions they can join and which bathrooms they can use.
+In April, Trump’s administration sued Maine for not complying with the government’s push to ban transgender athletes in girls sports.

 The Republican president also has sought to block federal spending on gender-affirming medical care for those under age 19 — instead promoting talk therapy only to treat young transgender people.
-In addition, the Supreme Court has allowed him to kick transgender service members out of the military, even as court battles continue.
-The president also signed another order to define the sexes as only male and female.
+And the Supreme Court has allowed him to kick transgender service members out of the military, even as court fights continue.
+The president signed another order to define the sexes as only male and female.

-Trump’s administration has also called for using only therapy, not broader health measures, to treat transgender youths.

-The justices acted a month after the United Kingdom’s top court delivered a setback to transgender rights, ruling unanimously that the U.K. Equality Act means trans women can be excluded from some groups and single-sex spaces, such as changing rooms, homeless shelters, swimming areas and medical or counseling services provided only to women.
+The debate even spilled into Congress when Delaware elected Democrat Sarah McBride as the first transgender member of the House.
+Her election prompted immediate opposition among Republicans, including House Speaker Mike Johnson of Louisiana and Rep. Nancy Mace of South Carolina, over which bathroom McBride could use.

+Several states where gender-affirming care remains in place have adopted laws or state executive orders seeking to protect it.
+But since Trump’s executive order, some providers have ceased some treatments.
+For instance, Penn Medicine in Philadelphia announced last month it wouldn’t provide surgeries for patients under 19.

+The president of the American Academy of Pediatrics, Dr. Susan Kressly, said the organization is “unwavering” in its support of gender-affirming care and “stands with pediatricians and families making health care decisions together and free from political interference.”

-Five years ago, the Supreme Court ruled that transgender people, as well as gay and lesbian people, are protected by a landmark federal civil rights law that prohibits sex discrimination in the workplace.
-That decision is not affected by Wednesday’s ruling.
+Five years ago, the Supreme Court ruled LGBTQ people are protected by a landmark federal civil rights law that prohibits sex discrimination in the workplace.
+That decision is unaffected by Wednesday’s ruling.

-But the justices on Wednesday declined to apply the same sort of analysis the court used in 2020 when it found that “sex plays an unmistakable role” in employers’ decisions to punish transgender people for traits and behavior they otherwise tolerate.
-Roberts joined that opinion written by Justice Neil Gorsuch, who also was part of Wednesday’s majority.
+But the justices declined to apply the same sort of analysis the court used in 2020 when it found “sex plays an unmistakable role” in employers’ decisions to punish transgender people for traits and behavior they otherwise tolerate.
+Roberts joined that opinion written by Justice Neil Gorsuch, who was part of Wednesday’s majority.

 Justice Amy Coney Barrett also fully joined the majority but wrote separately to emphasize that laws classifying people based on transgender status should not receive any special review by courts.
 Barrett, also writing for justice Clarence Thomas, wrote that “courts must give legislatures flexibility to make policy in this area.”

-Chase Strangio, the American Civil Liberties Union lawyer who argued the case for transgender minors and their families, said in a statement that the ruling “is a devastating loss for transgender people, our families, and everyone who cares about the Constitution.”
+Chase Strangio, the American Civil Liberties Union lawyer who argued the case for transgender minors and their families, called the ruling “a devastating loss for transgender people, our families, and everyone who cares about the Constitution.”

+Mo Jenkins, a 26-year-old trans woman who began taking hormone therapy at 16, said she was disheartened but not surprised by the ruling.
+“Trans people are not going to disappear,” said Jenkins, a Texas native and legislative staffer at the state capitol in Austin.
+Texas outlawed puberty blockers and hormone treatment for minors in 2023.

-There are about 300,000 people between the ages of 13 and 17 and 1.3 million adults who identify as transgender in the United States, according to the Williams Institute at the UCLA School of Law.
-The Williams Institute is a think tank that researches sexual orientation and gender identity demographics to inform laws and public policy decisions.
+There are about 300,000 people between the ages of 13 and 17 and 1.3 million adults who identify as transgender in the U.S., according to the Williams Institute, a think tank at the UCLA School of Law that researches sexual orientation and gender identity demographics.

-Tennessee’s law bans puberty blockers and hormone treatments for transgender minors, but it allows the same drugs to be used for other purposes.

-Soon after Trump took office, the Justice Department told the court that its position had changed.
+Soon after Trump took office, the Justice Department told the court its position had changed.

 A major issue in the case was the appropriate level of scrutiny courts should apply to such laws.

-The lowest level is known as rational basis review, and almost every law looked at that way is ultimately upheld.
-Indeed, the federal appeals court in Cincinnati that allowed the Tennessee law to be enforced held that lawmakers acted rationally to regulate medical procedures, well within their authority.
+The lowest level is known as rational basis review, and almost every law looked at that way is upheld.
+Indeed, the federal appeals court in Cincinnati that allowed the Tennessee law to be enforced held that lawmakers acted rationally to regulate medical procedures.

-Roberts’ 24-page majority opinion was devoted almost entirely to explaining why the Tennessee law, known as SB1, should be evaluated under the lower standard of review.
+Roberts’ 24-page majority opinion was devoted almost entirely to explaining why the Tennessee law, called SB1, should be evaluated under the lower standard of review.
 The law’s restrictions on treating minors for gender dysphoria turn on age and medical use, not sex, Roberts wrote.

 Doctors may prescribe puberty blockers and hormone therapy to minors of any sex to treat some disorders, but not those relating to transgender status, he wrote.